 Marketers are ramping up their use of prospecting tools and while email remains the most common prospecting channel (86.7% using this year).

-Local Business Recommendation Methods, 2011 & 2012 [CHART]Rate this post via marketingcharts.com Word-of-mouth is still the most popular way for consumers to recommend local businesses, though social channels are figuring more into the equation, finds a BrightLocal survey, the results of which were published in June 2012 on Search Engine Land.
-77% of the survey […]
+via marketingcharts.com Word-of-mouth is still the most popular way for consumers to recommend local businesses, though social channels are figuring more into the equation, finds a BrightLocal survey, the results of which were published in June 2012 on Search Engine Land.
+77% of the survey respondents said they had shared a recommendation through word-of-mouth in […]